amuuu/natural-synth/server/README.md

 # Server

-To run the server, first run these commands in this directory to initialze the venv:
+To run the server, first run these commands in this directory to initialize the venv:
 ```
 $ python3 -m venv venv
 $ source venv/bin/activate